mvansh018-rgb/data-analyst-portfolio/AxonLabels-Manufacturing-Analytics/README.md

 ---

 ## 💼 Business Impact
-- Reduced dependency on manual reporting processes
+- Identified high-rejection machines to improve operational efficiency
-- Improved visibility into production and cost metrics
+- Enabled monitoring of employee-level performance for quality control
-- Enabled faster and data-driven decision-making
+- Improved visibility into production and wastage metrics
-- Provided a centralized view of key business KPIs
+- Supported data-driven decisions to reduce rejection rates and optimize processes

 ---